Range Volume Profile NT8 download

-Is there a way to separate Overnight session from RTH to get independent profiles for each on the same chart?
+Is there a way to separate Overnight session from Regular session (Open Outcry on full-sized contract) to get independent profiles for each on the same chart?

-Actually, the 'Sessional' periodicity option of Periodic Profiles (is set by default) is the most generic periodicity as it uses selected Session Template when building Periodic Profiles
+Actually, the "Sessional" periodicity (set by default) of Periodic Profiles is the most generic periodicity option as it enables RVP to use selected Trading Hours template when building Periodic Profiles

-Thus, you can use custom Session Template to solve this task.
+Thus, the use of a custom Trading Hours template allows to solve this task.
 In NinjaTrader you can create quite complex session templates.
-This is powerful capability.
-For example, you can combine RTH and ETH sessions in one template that allows to display of Pit and Overnight volume profiles separately on the same chart (see screenshot):
+This is powerful capability: for example, it is easy to split trading day to "Overnight" and "Pit" trading hours and combine the both sessions in one template.
+This will allow to display Pit and Overnight volume profiles separately on the same chart: